 - Add the fruit mix to the mixture and stir in until combined.

-- Take a 2 litre (8 cup capacity) pudding bowl and grease the sides of the bowl with coconut oil.
+- Take a 2-litre (8-cup capacity) pudding bowl and grease the sides of the bowl with coconut oil.
 Place a small piece of baking paper on the bottom of the basin and grease it also.

 - Pour the mixture into the pudding bowl, smoothing the top for a flat surface.
 Place another piece of baking paper on the pudding and screw on the lid.
 Place the pudding bowl inside a large saucepan, sitting it on top of a trivet or small plate.

 - Pour water into the saucepan, ensuring it comes 3/4 of the way up the edge of the pudding bowl.
 Bring the water to the boil and simmer on medium, with lid on, for 6 hours.
 Make sure the water is bubbling around the pudding.
 Check the water levels regularly to ensure that they are 3/4 of the way up the edge of the pudding bowl.
-Check the pudding after 6 hours, and if not completely cooked through, cook for a further 30 minutes.
+Check the pudding after 6 hours, and if not completely cooked through, cook for an additional 30 minutes.
 The bottom of the pudding (the top part of the pudding basin) is the last part to cook through.

 - After 6 hours (or when the pudding is cooked through) remove the pudding bowl from the saucepan and allow to sit for 10 minutes.
 Remove the lid and run a knife around the edge of the pudding to ensure it can be easily removed.